ibmresilient/resilient-community-apps/sc_email_approval/README.md

 ## Configuration

 ### Email Template
-The email template used is contained in the `Email Approval Pre Process Artifact` and `Email Approval Pre Process Task` scripts.
+An email template used is contained in the `Email Approval Pre Process Artifact` and `Email Approval Pre Process Task` scripts.
 The scripts uses both inline data substitution and data substitution performed on the back-end using a Python Jinja-style template.
 This template can be changed as long as the data sections are preserved (using the '##-' separators).
 The logic to parse the email and these separators is contained in the `Email Approval Process Response` script.

 ### Approval Adjectives
-A list of synonyms exists in the `Email Approval Process Response` script used to determine if the request is approved or rejected.
+A list of synonyms exists in the `Email Approval Process Response` script are used to determine if the request is approved or rejected.
 If your language or process is different, edit these lists as needed.

 ```
 APPROVE_LIST = ['yes', 'ok', 'okay', 'approve', 'approved', 'allow', 'proceed', 'continue', 'accept']